danrpts/dlist/README.md

 ### get(key)
   Returns the attribute associated with `key`.
 ### set(obj)
   Supply set with an object to have each `key`, `value` pair set as an attribute.
+Returns `this`.
 ### set(key, value)
   Supply set with a `key`, `value` pair for it to be set as an attribute.
+Returns `this`.

 Node([element, backlink, forelink])
 ---
 The inherited Dictionary methods are used to manage Node attributes: `element, backlink, forelink`.
 The `Node` constructor can accept these attributes as optional parameters.
 Node also exposes an API for quick state access and manipulation:
 ### nullify()
   Removes a node's forward and backward links.
+Returns `this`.
 ### whoami()
   Returns a string representation of the node's classification: head, tail, first, last, singular, and inner.
 ### toString()